fayezbaig/LCA-Automated-Pipeline/README.md

 # Note

-No data confidential to Fraunhofer ISE is being used in this repository.
+The scripts, data, internal packages, and generated outputs related to this project are confidential to Fraunhofer ISE and are therefore not included in this repository.

-This repository contains only the scripts and workflow structure used for updating the ecoinvent database.
-All proprietary datasets, XML files, confidential outputs, and internal Fraunhofer ISE packages are excluded from this repository.
+This repository is intended only to explain the scripts that were developed during the project, their purpose, and the overall workflow used for updating the ecoinvent database.

-The original data, generated results, and supporting packages used during the actual project are confidential to Fraunhofer ISE and are therefore not included.
+All automation and workflow implementation for this project were performed using Python and Brightway2.

+No confidential Fraunhofer ISE data, scripts, XML files, proprietary packages, or internal results are being shared in this repository.

 ---